PQC-Group-UTFPR/avacpq/README.md

 First, install docker.
 To build the docker image for this project download this repository, `cd avacpq` and then use `docker build -t avacpq .`

-Execute with `docker run -p 8050:8050 avacpq` (use `-d` if you want detached mode).
+Execute with `docker run --network host -p 8050:8050 avacpq` (use `-d` if you want detached mode).
 It will create a Python/dash application accessible at port 8050.

 Test it with [http://localhost:8050](http://localhost:8050).